 Some of the members of the band of the 24th Infantry at Manila who are experienced in stage craft have organ ized a minstrel company, and are giving performances at the theaters.
-It is reported that they are making \$600 per day.
+It is reported that they are making \$200 per day.

-Miss S. Matilda Warren, a young colored women born at Elkron, Md., and educated in Philadelphia, has just written a drama, "Depth of a Woman's Heart, or Loyal Uuto Death.
-Miss Warren is also a talented musician and painter.
+Miss S. Matilda Warren, a young colored women born at Elkron, Md. and educated in Philadelphia, has just 弼 written a drama, "Depth of a Woman's Heart, or Loyal Unto Death.
+Miss 浙 Warren is also a talented musician and K. painter.

-Miss Florence Hines, the premier male impersonator is adding laurels to her heavy stock, by putting on her "nobly swell" act with added "busi ness."
-She is the bronze Vesta Tilley, and is being featured with the Big Minstrel Festival.
+Muss Florence Hines, the premier male impersonator is adding laurets to her heavy stock, by putting on her "nobly swell" act with added "busi ness."
+She is the bronze Vesta Tilley, and is being featured with the Rig Minstrel Festival.

-Mrs. Sarah Saunders Monroe and Mrs. Susie Johnson Higgins, Cincinnati's premier elocutionists, returned to the professional stage for brief en gagements during the recent Douglass series of concerts in that vicinity.
-Both are accomplished dramatic interpreters and are always splendid drawing cards
+Mrs. Sarah Saunders Monroe and Mrs. Susie Johnson Higgins, Cincin nati's premier elocutionists, returned to the professional stage for brief engagements during the recent Douglass series of concerts in that vicinity.
+Bo h are accomplished dramatic interpreters and are always splendid drawing cards

-Fred.
-Douglass a Washington boy. and whose quaint and original humor has ca.ried him high up the profes sional ladder, upon two hours notice assumedBert Williams' part in "The Policy Players" during the Cleveland engagement Douglass followed 8 mighty hard man to imitate, but he acquitted himself with great credit.
+Fred, Douglass a Washington boy and whose quaint and original humor has ca.ried him high up the profes sional ladder, upon two hours notice assumedBert Williams' part in "The Policy Players" during the Cleveland engagement Douglass followed a mighty hard man to imitate, but he acquitted himself with great credit.

 Mr. Joseph H. Douglass the talented violinist is preparing for an extensive concert tour to include portions of the East and South, and by popular demard, will play a return engagement in the middle west which he visited s short time ago.
-Mr. Douglass capti vated Cincinnati, Wilberforce and vicinity, and feels greatly encouraged by reason of the generous support given him,
+Mr. Douglass capti vated Cincinnati, Wilberforce and vi cinity, and feels greatly encouraged by reason of the generous support given

 A conspiruous member of the Sam Devere Company at Kernans last week was Mr. Leon Hudson.
-He has fa several seasons been identified with the "Newsboys Quintet," the remaining on a rattling good specialty, and sing every variety of music in a style bor-Dominican Republic.
-It goes without time and expression.
-Mr. Hudson is the life of the party, and his associates highly respect him He is a New Yo ker and-is married.
-Mr. Hudson was a guest at the Philadelphia House during his stay here, and made many friends.
-Miss Gertrude Palmer, a 17 year old Indiana girl, now residing at St. Paul. is winning an enviable reputation as a violinist.
-She is a fine public performer, having a magnetic personality that completely wins an audience before she has played a note.
-How on earth a girl so small can draw such a tone from her violin is an enigma to be solved only by an artist; it is magnetic, and seems to sway the audience in a strange manner.
-Psychic power of wonders, strength is plainly felt.
+He has fa several seasons been identified with the "Newsboys Quintet," the remaining four young men being white.
+They put on a rattling good specialty, and sing every variety of music in a style bor-Miss Gertrude Palmer, a 17 year old completely wins an audience before she has played a note.
+How on ear h a girl so small can draw such a tone from her violin is an enigma' to be solved only by an artist; it is magnetic, and seems to sway the audience in a strange manner.
+Psychic power of wonders. strength is plainly felt.
 She was concert master of the Chicago High School Orchestra, of 80 members, for three seasons.
 Gabriel Katzenberger, director.
 She is a pupil of James Johnson, Chi cago, with whom she studied six years.
-Her repertoria represents Wieniawski, Vieuxtemps, Mendelsohn, Lipinski, De Beriot, etc.
+Her repertoria represents Wienlawski, Vieuxtemps, Mendelsohn,